forum Learning to be human

 (Hey, so I was reading back through this one and caught this little nugget in your one response…)

 “You don't need to explain more.
 I understand that speaking about a problem can cause some relief.
 Though you do not need to apologize either.
-He tricked you.” she pointed out, having seen many males in the Pantheon do similar to mortal women.
+He bamboozled you.” she pointed out, having seen many males in the Pantheon do similar to mortal women.
 “The fault is not yours.
 Just his.
 And you are certain that he is dead?” she asked, raising a brow.

-(And it got me thinking, what if one of the pantheon gods tries to trick and seduce Anna with his powers, and he almost has her, but then Maddalena comes in and it’s like, “bro wtf really?!”
+(And it got me thinking, what if one of the pantheon gods tries to bamboozle and seduce Anna with his powers, and he almost has her, but then Maddalena comes in and it’s like, “bro wtf really?!”
 And kinda saves Anna?)

 (Also wanna time skip to the morning?)